esterjara/ai-chatbot-workshop/exercises/01_basic_chatbot/README.md

 # Exercise 1a: Create Your First Chatbot

 ## Objective
-Learn how to load and run a basic chatbot using a local LLM.
+Load and run a basic chatbot using a local LLM.

 ## What You'll Do